Living With Lupus: Can You Recognize The Signs?

 How to Diagnose Lupus: It's Not So Cut and Dry

 The diagnosis of lupus is not always straightforward.
 Signs and symptoms can vary from person to person, and one test cannot diagnose lupus.

 How to Treat Lupus: Older Stand-Bys

 While great advances are being made in lupus, there is no cure yet.
-Treatments act to limit symptoms, prevent end-organ damage, and lower the risk of recurrence.
+Treatments act to limit symptoms, prevent organ damage, and lower the risk of flare-ups.

 Common drugs used to treat lupus include: